 But it’s not just cost that has got people interested in LED grow lights.
 If you’ve ever used HPS grow lights in the past, you know what a pain it could be to change bulbs and ballasts safely.
 Installing lightweight LED panels is as simple as hanging them up and plugging them in.
 Plus, since LEDs have a longer lifespan versus HPS grow lights, you won’t have to worry about changing them all that often.

 Want To Switch To LED Grow Lights?
 Remember The Following Tips

 If you’re seriously considering switching to LEDs, please remember to re-adjust your irrigation and heating schedules.
 Since LED grow lights don’t give off as much heat, your plants will need less water and more nutrient-dense fertilizer to thrive.
 More Ca & Mg are welcomed.

 Also, you should carefully monitor the temperature in your grow room since LEDs won’t give off the same degree of heat as HPS bulbs.
-As long as you keep these considerations in mind, you should make a smooth transition to lighting your cannabis with LEDs.
+As long as you keep these considerations in mind, you should make a smooth transition to lighting your plants with LEDs.